cloudogu/usermgt/docs/gui/usermanagement_en.md

 The **User Management** is used to manage accounts and groups.
 In doing so, the **User Management** uses an internal *LDAP* as directory service.

 In addition to using the **User Management** provided by us, you have the option of using an **external directory service** for the Cloudogu EcoSystem.
-In this case, user management would **not** be done via the Dogu **User Management** presented here, but via the external directory service you have connected (such as an external *LDAP* or *Active Directory*).
+In this case, user management would **not** be done via the Dogu **User Management** presented here, but via the external directory service you have connected.

 ### Permission concepts of the Dogus

 You can create the accounts for users of the Cloudogu EcoSystem centrally in the **User Management**.
-To simplify the permission configuration, you can create groups for different user groups.
+To simplify the permission configuration, you can create groups for different user purposes.
 A user can belong to more than one group.
 A group can have more than one member.

 Accounts and groups are **synchronized** with the Dogus, meaning in each Dogu you will find the accounts and groups created in the **User Management**.

-Since Dogus may be systems developed outside the Cloudogu EcoSystem, the **permission concept in the Dogus may differ** - as you can see in the following diagram exemplary.
+Since Dogus may be applications developed outside of the Cloudogu EcoSystem, the **permission concept in the Dogus may differ** - as you can see in the following diagram exemplary.

 ![Rights concept in the Dogus](figures/usermanagement/RoleConceptCloudoguEcoSystem_en.png)